 Body Armor can be made from steel, ceramic and or composite materials.
 Body armor plate sizes range from 8x10, 10x12 or 11x14 which are inserted in a plate carrier.

 Steel core body armor is tempered steel that is commonly used in situations to prevent or reduce damage from severe impacts and abrasions.
 The “AR” in the name stands for “Abrasion Resistant,” and the 500 refers to the Brinell Hardness.
 The higher the Brinell rating, the harder and more resistant the steel.
-AR500 steel is a material that has been used by the military, armored car companies, and several body armor manufacturers and retailers such as ourselves.
+AR500 steel is a material that has been used by the military, armored car companies, and several body armor manufacturers and retailers.
 Although, only 1/4” -5/8” thin, steel core body armor plates can weigh anywhere from 5lbs - 11lbs depending on the size, cut and coating.

 Steel core body armor is heavier than your typical composite/ceramic or soft body armor, however, it is rated to stop projectiles ranging from standard rifle rounds to high velocity rifle rounds.
 Once the plates are inserted into carrier and donned by the user the weight distributes evenly across the upper body.
 Steel body armor can be comfortable with the proper carrier to fit your body shape and size.